 …but that doesn’t mean you should give up on them.
 We can chase keywords in a different way and generate the same results as all those years ago.

 In the remainder of this ‘keyword strategy’ article, I’m going to explain exactly how I find appropriate keywords and the strategy I use to generate more organic traffic.

 From here on in, I don’t want you to look at ‘keywords’ as short phrases that rank on search engines.
 The search algorithms have changed and your perspective needs to shift alongside them.

 A keyword is a content (or webpage/website) topic that generates organic traffic.

-This minor shift in attitude (that some of you are probably shrugging your shoulders about) will make a huge difference to the type of content you produce, and thus, how high you’ll rank for your chosen keyword.
+This minor shift in attitude (that some of you are probably shrugging your shoulders about) will make a huge difference to the type of content you produce, and thus, how well your keyword strategy performs on search engines.

 To help me explain, let’s take a look at ‘content topics’ that generate organic traffic from your target audience.